 Violence Prevention Coalition

 WRC is a member of the Violence Prevention Coalition of Southwest Colorado, which brings together social service agencies, law enforcement and the courts to work on issues related to women and violence.
-The WRC Executive Director is a member of the VPC’s Public Education Committee.

 Smoking Cessation Efforts